-Overall, with the decline in patients, charity care services also declined with the exception of a slight increase in emergency service utilization.
-Inpatient services and outpatient services declined by 12.0 and 19.1 percent, respectively.
-Emergency services increased by 2.7 percent.
-Outpatient services are still the majority of overall services (66 percent).
+Overall, with the decline in patients, charity care services also declined with the exception of an increase in inpatient services utilization.
+Emergency services and outpatient services declined by 14.5 and 25.8 percent, respectively.
+Inpatient services increased by 16.9 percent.
+Outpatient services are still the majority of overall services (60.7 percent).

-Despite the decline in the number of charity care patients, this data suggests the importance and continued reliance on emergency services, especially for traditional charity care patients.
-With this slight increase in emergency services, it is important to note that this form of care is still necessary and highly utilized by San Franciscans.
+Despite the decline in the number of charity care patients, this data suggests the importance and continued reliance on emergency and inpatient services, especially for traditional charity care patients.

-6 Data is combined from Covered California Open Enrollment 1,2, & 3 and DHCS Medi-Cal expansion
+5 Data is combined from Covered California Open Enrollment 1,2, & 3 and DHCS Medi-Cal expansion

-7 Number of patients is unduplicated for each hospital regardless of the number of services/visits.
+6 Number of patients is unduplicated for each hospital regardless of the number of services/visits.
 There is possible duplication across hospitals.
 If a patient was seen at one hospital and again at another hospital, the patient would be counted twice.